 For 11 years, Adam directed the speech and debate program at Rufus King International School in Milwaukee, WI, serving in leadership and service roles in a number of professional organizations.
 He also taught International Baccalaureate Theatre and served on the Board of Directors for the Milwaukee Shakespeare Company.

 An author of several books, articles and guides, Adam also has led several professional development sessions, as well as academic presentations on the benefits of speech, debate, and theatre education.
 See "Publications and Presentations," below.

 Adam holds a Bachelor of Science degree in Communication -- Public Campaigns from Carroll University, and certificated for teaching at Marquette University.
 Additionally, he has taken several graduate-level courses, including on the "Teaching for Understanding" framework with Harvard Graduate School of Education's Project Zero think tank.

 Adam was married in August 2015, in the First Congregational, United Church of Christ Church in Ripon, WI, immediately next door to Ripon College's East Hall, where the National Forensic League was founded in 1925.
-He lives in La Crosse, WI with his husband, Scott -- a professor of Educational Studies and former speech and debate coach -- and their son, Ethan.
+He lives in La Crosse, WI with his husband, Scott Baker -- a professor of Educational Studies and former speech and debate coach -- and their son, Ethan.